Volunteer

 Rangers handle community safety and burn perimeter patrol.
 Rangers have a willingness to help others, mediate, and educate.

-Volunteer Coordinator communicates with volunteers and helps them get connected to departments of interest.
+Volunteer Coordination (VoCo) communicates with volunteers and helps them get connected to departments of interest.

 New Departments This Year!